mohoyt/as3340_vco/README.md

 ## Status
 * First batch of PCBs arrived and 1 built.
 Working and tunable.
 * Lots of standing resistors to maximise soldering challenges
-* 3d printed panel designed and will be tested soon
+* 3d printed panel designed (now available in panels folder)
 * Use this design at your own risk

 ## Build notes